martinmalek/OpenMANET-testing-ground/README.md

 This repository contains setup scripts and documentation for configuring OpenMANET gateways running OpenWrt with Docker, GPS, and TAK Server support.

+DISCLAIMER!
+THIS IS CLANKER TERRITORY.
+USE AT YOUR OWN RISK.
+NO REFUNDS.

 ## Initial Setup

 Before running the deployment scripts, set up your device credentials: